neuronetio/gantt-schedule-timeline-calendar/README.md

 With actions you can add additional event listeners, add/update/inject some HTMLElements or add behavior from third party libraries like popups or dialogs.

 Action structure is an object where key is component name (kebab-cased) and value is an array of actions that should be fired.
-One action is executed on all elements/component instances of specified type (component name).
+One action is executed on all elements/component instances of specified type.

 Available action names: